Jibbah93/MMA-LO211/README.md

-# MMA-LO211 — Materials Management & Forecasting
+# MMA-LO211/311 — Logistics Information Systems

 Course materials for the materials management forecasting sequence: demand analysis, forecasting, and order-quantity decisions built on the